30-Day Notice of Information Collection Under Expedited, Emergency Review: Office on Violence Against Women Solicitation Template.

-The Department of Justice (DOJ), Office on Violence Against Women has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The Department of Justice, Office on Violence Against Women (OVW) will be submitting the following information collection request to the Office of Management and Budget (OMB) for expedited, emergency review and approval in accordance with the Paperwork Reduction Act of 1995 and emergency clearance procedures under 5 CFR 1320.13.
 The proposed information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for “sixty days” until October 27, 2003.
-This process is conducted in accordance with 5 CFR 1320.10.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points: